Innoviz Technologies Ltd. (INVZ) Shares Down Despite Recent Market Volatility

-Innoviz Technologies Ltd. (NASDAQ: INVZ)’s stock price has decreased by -4.76 compared to its previous closing price of 3.78.
-Despite this, the company has seen a fall of -5.76% in its stock price over the last five trading days.
-Barron’s reported on 08/02/22 that VW Selects Innoviz for Self-Driving Lidar Technology
+Innoviz Technologies Ltd. (NASDAQ: INVZ)’s stock price has decreased by -4.23 compared to its previous closing price of 3.55.
+Despite this, the company has seen a loss of -12.14% in its stock price over the last five trading days.

 Is It Worth Investing in Innoviz Technologies Ltd. (NASDAQ: INVZ) Right Now?